Skip to main content

 How Does Access Control Work?

 Access control systems typically work by registering people and granting them access authority to what they need to get their jobs done.
 When a user presents their credentials in the form of a badge or mobile credential, the system authenticates the user and then determines what they are authorized to do.
 This will determine if they have access to specific assets or areas.
 Authentication is the process of verifying a user prior to giving them access.
 This can be done through credentialing, biometrics, or security tokens.
-Once a user has been authenticated, the access control system will check to see if they have the proper authorization to access the resource they are trying to access.
-If they do not have the proper authorization, they will be denied access.

 Access control comes in many different forms.
 Listed below are a few examples: